 - (1) Dean or Associate Dean Academic – appointed annually

-- (2) Faculty Representatives – appointed annually (from the pool of previous winners, where possible)
+- (2) Faculty Representatives – appointed annually

 - (1) Dalhousie Association of Graduate Students Representative - appointed annually